 Japanese Cherry Trees With an Upright Habit

-A widely used Japanese cherry tree in North America, Prunus serrulata Kwanzan (zones 5 to 8), grows 15 to 25 feet tall (15 to 25 feet wide) and puts out a display of pink, double flowers (less often, white).
+A widely used Japanese cherry tree in North America, Prunus serrulata Kwanzan (zones 5 to 8), grows 15 to 25 feet tall and wide and puts on a display of pink, double flowers (less often, white).
 Preferring the same growing condition is the even more popular Yoshino (Prunus x yedoensis, zones 5 to 8).
 While not a weeping cherry tree, its form is less upright than Kwanzan's.
 Its maximum height is only 20 feet, and the color of its blossoms is white or pink.
 Its flowers, unlike Kwanzan's, are single, but most people think it the more graceful of the two trees.

 Another cherry with an upright habit, the purple leaf sand cherry tree (Prunus x cistena) is suitable for growing in zones 3 to 8.
 It can grow to be as tall as 14 feet at maturity with a spread of up to 10 feet.
-It has fragrant flowers.
-But as you may have guessed from its name, this ornamental cherry is grown for its colorful leaves.
+It has fragrant flowers, but as you may have guessed from its name, this ornamental cherry is grown for its colorful leaves.
 The base color is purple, a coloration it retains throughout the summer (albeit with some fading as the summer wears on).
-But generous amounts of red are present in this purple foliage both during spring and fall.
-Purple leaf sand cherry is at its best during the spring season when it furnishes your yard both colorful foliage and lovely flowers.
+But generous amounts of red are present in its purple foliage during both spring and fall.
+Purple leaf sand cherry is at its best in the spring season when it furnishes your yard both colorful foliage and lovely flowers.

 Yet another type of cherry with an upright habit is the cherry plum (or the 'Myrobalan plum'), known botanically as Prunus cerasifera.
 This kind is of interest mainly because it has fragrant white flowers.
 Although it is a shrub, it can grow as tall as 30 feet and can be pruned easily to be tree-like by removing its lower limbs.
 It is suited to full sun and zones 4 to 8.
 Another shrub-form plant in the Prunus genus is cherry laurel (P. laurocerasus).
 It is not really a "laurel" (Kalmia) at all, but its foliage reminds people of mountain laurels.
 The species plant (grown in zones 6 to 8, full sun to partial shade) gets pretty big (10 to 18 feet in height, with a spread of 20 to 25 feet) so landscape designers are much more likely to use the more compact cultivar, Otto Luyken laurel.

-Pink flowering almond shrub (Prunus glandulosa Rosea Plena) is another gorgeous bloomer from the Orient in this genus with an upright habit.
+Pink flowering almond shrub (Prunus glandulosa Rosea Plena) is another gorgeous bloomer with an upright habit.
 As a bush (rather than a tree), it is a good choice for homeowners who want to enjoy the delicate flowers of the Prunus genus in spring but do not have enough space to grow a tree.

 03 of 05